Last Updated:

 As the days get warmer, we seem to start craving lighter and brighter flavors.
 That’s why we’re so excited for summer squash!
 These sweet, tender, colorful gems are versatile, nourishing, and super easy to prepare.
-Yellow squash, zucchini, and other summer squash pairs well with a variety of ingredients and comes out delicious no matter how you cook themit.
-So whether you’re trying to eat more seasonal produce or have a surplus of squash on your hands, we’ve gathered a list of delicious recipes to last you all summer long.
+Yellow squash, zucchini, and other summer squash pairs well with a variety of ingredients and comes out delicious no matter how you cook them.
+So whether you're trying to eat more seasonal produce or have a surplus of squash on your hands, we've gathered a list of delicious vegan summer squash recipes to last you all season.

 These vibrant and versatile vegetable skewers are made with stacks of yellow squash, zucchini, mushrooms, bell peppers, and onions then glazed with a soy-miso marinade to add an extra layer of savory flavor.
 They’re served over a healthy grain salad for a robust and delicious meal on a stick.